Top 10 US beaches for 2021 from Dr. Beach - KION546

 With an increase in vaccinations and a decrease in travel restrictions, that summer vacation in the sand is much more feasible this year.

-If you’re looking to make your travel debut at the best beach in America, the Island of Hawai’i is where you need to go, according to Dr. Stephen Leatherman, also known as Dr. Beach.
+If you’re looking to make your travel debut at the top beach in America, the island of Hawai’i is where you need to go, according to Dr. Stephen Leatherman, also known as Dr. Beach.

-That’s where you’ll find Hapuna Beach State Park, which tops his list of best US beaches for 2021.
+That’s where you’ll find Hapuna Beach State Park, which lands at No. 1 of his top 10 US beaches for 2021.

 Leatherman is professor and director of the Laboratory for Coastal Research at Florida International University.
 He has reviewed beaches across the country since 1991.